gregorybchris/dev-docker/README.md

 # Dev Docker

-Docker setup for development in JavaScript, Python, Haskell, Rust, and Go.
+Docker setup for development in C, C++, Go, Haskell, JavaScript, Python, and Rust.

 ## Steps to Run